LegendDuoKeeper/Pokermon-Ext/README.md

   - Carbink and Rockruff sometimes display an inaccurate total, cause currently unknown

-  - Diancie is currently an Uncommon joker for testing purposes, it probably will go back to Rare.
+  - Diancie is currently an Uncommon joker for testing purposes, it probably will go back to Rare

 ---